mhuebert/re-view/intro.md

 _Re-View_ is a library for building [React](https://facebook.github.io/react/) apps in ClojureScript.
 It's a beginner-friendly tool that is also suitable for demanding, production-grade apps.
+(See [demo](/components) of Google's material design components, implemented in Re-View.)

-## Benefits
+## Objectives

+- Readable code
-- Precise and transparent mechanisms for reactivity
+- Precise and transparent reactivity/dataflow
-- Convenient access to React lifecycle methods
+- Convenient access to React lifecycle methods - do not try to hide the React component model
 - A smooth 'upgrade continuum': simple components are extremely simple to create, while 'advanced' components are created by progressively adding information to simple components (no need to switch paradigms along the way)

 ## Motivation